domadata/PathFinder/README.md

 # PathFinder

-App that gives you the shortest path / distance between A and B.
+App that gives you the shortest/longest path/distance between A and B.

 It currently only has Dijkstra algorithm that gives you the shortest distance.